Let There Be Music

 Let There Be Music is the third album from the soft rock band Orleans, the first album on Asylum Records.
-The album spawned two hit singles, including the title cut, which peaked at #55 on May 24–31, 1975, and "Dance With Me", which peaked at #6 on October 18, 1975, on the Billboard Singles Chart.
+The album spawned two charting singles, including the title cut, which peaked at No. 55 in May 1975, and "Dance With Me", which peaked at No. 6 in October 1975 on the US Billboard Hot 100.

 Cash Box said of the title track that "a great power chorded intro leads into a crisp rocking number which is reminiscent of the sound of the Doobie Brothers, The Who, and about a half dozen others" and that the "anthem-like qualities of this rocker and fine instrumental interplay add up to a hit."
 Record World said of the track that the "band comes up with the California brand of country rock boogie a la Eagles."

 Track listing

-All songs written by John Hall and Johanna Hall except where noted.
+All songs written by John Hall and Johanna Hall except noted.
+All lead vocals by John Hall unless otherwise specified.